Obtaining Information about Cases (for Journalists)

 PACER is the judiciary’s electronic method of providing access to court dockets and to copies of documents filed with the court.
 You may register for PACER online (www.pacer.gov. . .).
 There is no registration fee, but the Judicial Conference of the United States has established a user fee to be collected for access to PACER by all registered agencies or individuals:

-"PACER charges $0.10 per page retrieved.
-This applies to both the pages of search results and the pages of documents you retrieve. /The charge for any single document is capped at $3.00, the equivalent of 30 pages.
-The cap does not apply to name searches, reports that are not case-specific, and transcripts of federal court proceedings. /If you accrue a total of less than $15.00 worth of charges in any given quarter, fees are waived for that quarter."
+Access to case information costs $0.10 per page.
+The cost to access a single document is capped at $3.00, the equivalent of 30 pages.
+The cap does not apply to name searches, reports that are not case-specific, and transcripts of federal court proceedings.
+By Judicial Conference policy, if your usage does not exceed $15 in a quarter, fees are waived.

 (Quoted from www.pacer.gov . . . )